My Grandfather's Son: Reception

 William Grimes, in his book review for The New York Times, describes Thomas' writing of his time at the Equal Employment Opportunity Commission under President Ronald Reagan (which, Grimes writes, made him an 'object of contempt and derision for mainstream civil rights organizations") as "adopting a defensive crouch, lashing out at his enemies, reopening old wounds and itemizing insults that should be forgotten."
 Grimes describes Thomas' treatment of the Anita Hill affair as a portrayal of "himself as a persecuted, almost Christlike figure singled out by the liberal establishment, at the behest of his civil rights enemies, not just for criticism but also for total annihilation."

-John McWhorter, in his book review for the NPR, writing on the Anita Hill allegations, says that "And as to Anita Hill, Thomas' case makes it hard to believe her.
+Linguist John McWhorter, in his book review for the NPR, writing on the Anita Hill allegations, says that "And as to Anita Hill, Thomas' case makes it hard to believe her.
 However, Hill's book makes it equally hard to believe him.
 I've met both and I find it hard to imagine either of them doing what the other has charged - the debate will continue".
 He concludes:

 Ray Nothstine, in his book review for the Acton Institute, writes that: